mike-thompson-day8/cljsbuild-none-test-seed/README.md

 ----------------------

 At the time of writing, [cemerick/clojurescript.test]  doesn't work with `:optimizations :none`.
-I tried, it broke, I cursed, I looked into it more wondering what I had done wrong, and pretty quickly realised that it could never work as things stood.
+I tried, it broke, I cursed, I looked into it more wondering what I had done wrong, and quickly realised that it could never work as things stood.

 I retreated back to using `:optimizations :whitespace` which did work, thankfully, but I found my workflow uncomfortable.

-Building a big test.js each time meant my compiles took too long, and this made iterative development cycles feel slow and clunky.
+Building a big `test.js` each time meant my compiles took too long, and this made iterative development cycles feel slow and clunky.
 Flow was broken.
-No, not good enough!!
-I needed the near-instant compile time you get by combining `:optimizations :none` and `lein cljsbuild auto <testname>`
+It wasn't good enough!!
+I needed the near-instant compile time that comes from combining `:optimizations :none` and `lein cljsbuild auto <testname>`

-So I figured out how to make it happen.
+So, I figured out how to make it happen.
 And this repo shows how.

+The key bits of this repo are:

-I've created a `test.html` - a browser-based unittest runner which allows me to debug unittests using chrome dev-tools.
+* a browser-based unittest runner `test.html` (found in this root directory).
+It will aloow you to debug unittests using chrome dev-tools.
 You can forget the command line and just refresh a browser page to see your unittest results.

-If the command line is your thing, this repo also shows you how to mix `:optimizations :none` with `phantomjs`.
+* a unittest runner script for `phantom.js` - found at `test/bin/runner-none.js`

+* a unittest runner script for `nodejs` - found at `test-node/bin/runner-none.js`

 Why is :none different?
 -----------------------

-When the setting for `:optimization` is one of `:simple` `:whitespace` or `:advanced`, cljsbuild will put *all* the javascript into a single, large ".js" file (nominated via `:output-to`).
+When the setting for `:optimization` is one of `:simple` `:whitespace` or `:advanced`, cljsbuild will put *all* the javascript into a single, large ".js" file (nominated via `:output-to` in your project.clj).

 This can take a while at compile time, but this one-file outcome certainly makes it easy at run time.

 You just load this one file into the browser (think \<script\>) or nodejs (think command line), and presto, everything is there.

 This repo shows how to handle the more difficult run-time situation created by `:optimizations :none` because you don't end up with one large javascript file, but rather **many small javascript files and some dependency information about them**.

-Then, at runtime, you have to stitch these files together.
+At runtime, you have to stitch these files together.

 For your typical application, this is not difficult.
-You use the Google Closure runtime, `goog`, to `require` a single, known root namespace which, in turn, triggers a cascade of other (dependent) namespaces to be required automatically.
+You use the Google Closure runtime, `goog`, to `require` a single, known root namespace which, in turn, triggers a cascade of dependent namespaces to be required automatically.
 One call to `goog.require()` and you are done.

-But in the case of unittests, where there's a flat namespace structure (many unknown roots), it is all a bit more of a challenge.
+But in the case of unittests, where there's a flat namespace structure (many unknown roots, one for each cljs file in your tests directory), and it is all a bit more of a challenge.
 Till now.